simon-im-security/SOC-Toolbelt/README.md

 # Security Operations Centre (SOC) Toolbelt

 ## Introduction

-Welcome to the SOC Toolbelt, a powerful suite of tools designed to assist in the identification, analysis, and response to security incidents.
-This toolbelt contains five essential scripts that help security analysts effectively manage and mitigate potential threats within a Windows environment.
+Welcome to the SOC Toolbelt, a powerful suite of tools designed specifically to assist in responding to security incidents.
+This toolbelt is ideal for security analysts who need a high-level view of potential threats, complementing existing Endpoint Detection and Response (EDR) tools like CrowdStrike Falcon.

+### Advantages Over Traditional EDR Tools:
+- **High-Level View:** The SOC Toolbelt provides a broader perspective, allowing analysts to see the larger picture beyond what standard EDR tools might offer.
+- **Empowers Decision-Making:** Rather than automating responses, the toolbelt presents comprehensive data that enables analysts to make informed decisions based on the complete context.
+- **Enhanced Communication:** The visibility of this tool to end users supports better communication between security teams and other stakeholders, facilitating clearer explanations and more effective incident response.

 > **Note:** This toolbelt is designed for **Windows 11** only.
 A macOS version is coming soon.